SanteriSuomi/fullstack-learnenglish-app/README.md

 To run the application go to /server folder and npm start to start the server, then do the same in /client folder to start the UI.
 Application is also uploaded to heroku: https://fullstack-learnenglish-app.herokuapp.com/

+To access the admin panel:
+Username: root
+Passowrd: fullstack

 ## Video

 https://www.youtube.com/watch?v=g6shBWdfG48